Useful information for PCN (Poison Centre Notification) submission

 • Product name, brand name, variants

-• Unique formula identifier (UFI)
+• Unique Formula Identifier (UFI)

-Identification of the submitter:
+Identification of the notifier:

 Toxicological information: